 Some of these things include:

-- The police report will contain important information such as:
+- Police reports will contain important information such as:

-- Name, license and insurance information for both drivers
+- Name, license and insurance company information for both drivers

 - Name and contact information for witnesses

 - Pictures of the scene, road conditions and the vehicles

 - Whether either driver was under the influence of alcohol or drugs at the time of the accident

 - Information regarding any citations issued as a result of the accident

 Personal Injury Attorneys in Navarre, Florida Know You’ll Be Tempted to Leave

 A lot of people consider leaving the accident scene without calling the police to avoid making a police report.
 They figure the police will take hours to process the scene.
 They just don’t have time to wait.
 They want to get on with their day.
 However, not calling the police is the biggest mistake you may make.